Docs · Omnis LocusTrace

 • preserves hashes, provenance, and verification receipts

-• supports buyer-run paid evaluation and production-key conversion after proof
+• supports buyer-run free evaluation and production-key conversion after proof

 • scopes watchlists, cadence, and coverage declarations around a specific review problem